Felteng/how-are-your-reactions/README.md

 # How Are Your Reactions
+The purpose of How Are Your Reactions is to provide some tools for anyone interested in testing and or enhancing their reaction times.
+It can also serve as a minigame competition for a user and their friends to see who can score the best score in our grid clicking game.

+Upon opening the site the user will be met with a fairly minimalistic design to allow the user to more easily gauge what functions the page has to offer.

 ### Welcome to How Are Your Reactions.
 - Test your reaction time with our **Reaction Game**.